awolfmann/geocovid/README.md

 ## Main steps
 * Data processing: data provided are in a compressed files with a set of parquet files inside, for 21 consecutive days.
     - Data columns: Id, timestamp, latitude, longitude, geohash_12.
-    - For the extraction process, data is unpacked and then loaded as Spark Dataframes.
+    - For the extraction process, data is unpacked to tmp/ directory and then loaded as Spark Dataframes.
-    -  Then Apache Sedona is used to build and operate over the Geospatial Data.
+    - Apache Sedona is used to build and operate over the Geospatial Data.
 Specially for aggregating data per hour to build a Polygon.
     - Grouped data of each user per hour building a Polygon.
 If the Polygon is too big, the centroid is imputed as its position.
     - Finally the output is a GeoPandas Dataframe in order to serve as input for the simulation.

 * Model simulation
     - A [SIR Model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model) is implemented based on [Mesa](https://mesa.readthedocs.io/en/stable/#) and [Mesa-geo](https://github.com/Corvince/mesa-geo) Python libraries, but extendend to consume data about positions at each step.
+    - Data collection extended to collect agents info once per day instead of each 24hs.
 * Visualization
     - Mesa and Mesa-geo provides some visualization modules.
-    - A 2d (lat, long) histogram is provided as result of the simulation
+    - A 2d (lat, long) histogram is provided as result of the simulation.
     - Timeline evolution with main metrics.

 ## Modelling Asumptions
 * Discretized modelling by 1hour step.
 * Grouped data of each user per hour building a Polygon.
 If the Polygon is too big, the centroid is imputed as its position.
-* Latitutde and Longitude information is used, even geohash_12 has a better precision
+* Latitutde and Longitude information is used, even geohash_12 has a better precision.
 * Exposed time is ignored.
 If there is a contact between the Polygon in the one hour step, the model add the contact as a possible candidate for a new infected agent.

 ## Improvement Opportunities